How Big Will My Puppy Get?

 Hormonal Imbalances Can Alter a Puppy’s Expected Adult Size

 Hormonal imbalances in a puppy can also impact growth.
 Some conditions such as hypoglycemia, hypothyroidism, and growth hormone deficiencies can cause a puppy to be smaller than expected.
 Therefore, it’s always recommended to find a reputable dog breeder when deciding to get a new puppy.
-A reputable breeder tests the puppies and their parents for any genetic defects and ensures that each puppy is healthy before adoption.
+A reputable breeder tests the puppies and their parents for any genetic defects and ensures that each puppy is healthy before reservation.

 RELATED: 7 Ways to Identify a Responsible Breeder